statamic/docs/content/collections/docs/assets.md

 ## Visibility

-Your filesystem's disk can have a `visibility` which is abstraction of file permissions.
+Your filesystem's disk can have a `visibility` which is an abstraction of file permissions.
 You can set it to `public` or `private`, which essentially controls whether they're accessible or not.

 Be sure to set `'visibility' => 'public',` if you want to be able to see, interact with, and manipulate files in your container.

-> If you're using a service based driver like Amazon S3, and you want the files to be accessibly by URL, make sure you set the [visibility](#visibility) to `public`.
+> If you're using a service based driver like Amazon S3, and you want the files to be accessible by URL, make sure you set the [visibility](#visibility) to `public`.

 ## Blueprints